 It’s also possible that you’re trying to flip too early – give it more time.

-🤔 My Potato Pancakes are raw inside, but nearly burned outside.
+My Potato Pancakes are raw inside, but nearly burned on the outside.
 Why?

 It’s likely your heat is set too high.
 Lower the heat and cook them longer, that way they’ll be well cooked throughout.

 It’s also possible that your potato pancakes are just too thick.
 If so, make them thinner next time.